lightbits/lightbits.github.io/euler2/euler2.markdown

 .slider-wrap { width:fit-content; margin:0 auto; }
 input { vertical-align: middle; }
 </style>

-In other words, Euler angles suck at keeping track of absolute orientation, but they are pretty good when kept close to zero...

-## The Tumbler

-3D modelling software have tackled similar problems for a long time: how can the user, with their 2D mouse interface, rotate an object in 3D?
-One solution is called the *Tumbler*.
-It is notoriously unintuitive and the only excuse you get for using it is [not knowing any better](todo: matt keeter).
-It works like this:

-When you click and start dragging, the Euler angles start from zero and you can rotate the thing around its current orientation.
-When you release, the orientation is saved but the Euler angles are reset to zero.

 <div class="slider-wrap">
     <div class="slider" id="slider4" style="max-width:240px;max-height:260px;">
         <div style="width:1700px;"><img src="gimbals1.png"/><img src="gimbals1-2.png"/><img src="gimbals2.png"/><img src="gimbals3.png"/><img src="gimbals3-4.png"/><img src="gimbals4.png"/><img src="gimbals5.png"/></div>